UrbanOccupationsOETR/Automatic-Road-Extraction-from-Historical-Maps-using-Deep-Learning-Techniques/README.md

 System-specific notes
 ---------------------

 The code was implemented in Python(3.8) and PyTroch(1.14.0) on Windows OS.
-The *segmentation models pytorh* library is used .
-Apart from main data science libraries, RS-specific libraries such as GDAL, rasterio, and tifffile are used.
+The *segmentation models pytorh* library is used as a baseline for implementation.
+Apart from main data science libraries, RS-specific libraries such as GDAL, rasterio, and tifffile are also required.

 Citation